telerik/winforms-docs/controls/sparkline/overview.md

 # Overview

-The __RadSparkline__ control is lightweight chart that aims to present key information, the control is compact and provides excellent performance. __RadSparkline__ supports many features and can easily used in a grid view to summarize large amount of data.
+The __RadSparkline__ control is lightweight chart that aims to present key information, the control is compact and provides excellent performance. __RadSparkline__ supports many features and can easily be used in a grid view to summarize large amount of data.

  ![](images/sparkline-overview001.png)